-Good leaders know the truth about the status quo: it may create the feeling of security and stability, still, security and stability are but an illusion.
-There is no such thing in our world as security, it’s a human invention.
-What exists in life is risk, life is not an attempt at security, but risk management.
+Good leaders know the truth about the status quo.
+It may create a feeling of security and stability, still, security and stability are but an illusion.
+There is no such thing in our world as security, it is a human invention.
+What exists in life is risk.
+Life is not an attempt at security, but risk management.

 The other side of risk is opportunity.
-Thus, a Quality Assurance manager who strives for security and stability not only lives in complete illusion but also wastes opportunities by giving them up altogether.
+Thus, a Quality Assurance person or manager (leader) who strives for security and stability lives in complete illusion.
+Moreover, he wastes opportunities by giving them up altogether.

 The nature of opportunities is to come and go, they tend to not remain in one place.
 Giving up an opportunity means it has come and now it’s gone.

 A good leader searches for risks and the way to optimize them against opportunities.
-He wants to catch the opportunities when they present themselves, and that always involves change.
+He wants to grasp the opportunities as they present themselves, and that always involves change.

-To sum up: whichever way you ponder the question whether change is necessary in Quality Assurance, the answer is yes.
+To sum up: however you ponder the question whether change is necessary in Quality Assurance, the answer is yes.

 We are not merely the heralds of change or the ambassadors of change.
 We are the bringers of change, the enablers of change, the facilitators of change.
-For one of the things you probably all know about people is the fact that most of them resist change.
-It is up to us, then, to introduce the change and ease it in in such a manner that will allow the people to adopt it willingly on their own, through full cooperation and minimum resistance.
-Only then may we have real change and not passive or hidden resistance.
+You probably all know that most people resist change.
+It is up to us, then, to introduce the change and ease it in in such a manner that will allow the people to adopt it willingly on their own.
+With full cooperation and minimum resistance.
+Only then may we have real change, without passive or hidden resistance.
 This is the most difficult, the most amazing and the most compensating part of our job.

 Still, in order to accept and embrace your job as change facilitators for the people working in your organization, you must first learn to accept and embrace the necessity of constant change yourselves.
 To allow and facilitate the change in you.